input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-15-cli-options.md

   --kademlia-id HOST_ID    Kademlia id for this node in base64-url --kademlia-peer HOST:PORT
-                           Identifier of a node in a Kademlia network --kademlia-peers-file FILEPATH
+                           Identifier of a node in a Kademlia network --kademlia-explicit-initial
+                           Explicitely contact to initial peers as to neighbors (even if they appeared offline once) --node-type core|relay|edge
+                           The type of this node (core, relay, edge), default core
+  --peer-core HOST:PORT    Address of a peer --peer-relay HOST:PORT   Address of a peer --kademlia-peers-file FILEPATH
-                           Path to a file containing a newline-separated list of Kademlia peers --kademlia-explicit-initial
+                           Path to a file containing a newline-separated list of Kademlia peers
+  --topology FILEPATH      Path to a YAML file containing the network topology --kademlia FILEPATH      Path to a YAML file containing the kademlia
+                           configuration
-                           Explicitely contact to initial peers as to neighbors (even if they appeared offline once) --json-log FILEPATH      Path to JSON log file.
+  --node-id NODE_ID        Identifier for this node within the network --default-port PORT      Port number for IP address to node ID translation --json-log FILEPATH      Path to JSON log file.
   --attack NoBlocks | NoCommitments
                            Attack type to emulate.
 This option can be defined